novem-code/novem-python/README.md

-There are two ways to interact with the plots, one can either supply all the neccessary options as named arguments when creating the plot, or use the property accessors to modfity them one by one (this is more helpful when working with the plot in an interactive way).
-Below is an example of the two approaches.
+There are two ways to interact with the plots, one can either supply all the necessary options as named arguments when creating the plot, or use the property accessors to modify them one by one (this is more helpful when working with the plot interactively).
+Below is an example of both approaches.

 ```python
 from novem import Plot